Rodger Winn: Post-war career

 Winn returned to the Bar after the war.
 From 1954 to 1959, he served as Junior Counsel to the Treasury (Common Law).

-He was appointed as a judge of the High Court in 1959, assigned to the Queen's Bench Division, and received the customary knighthood.
-In 1965, he became a Lord Justice of Appeal and was made a Privy Counsellor.
+He was appointed as a judge of the High Court in 1959, assigned to the Queen's Bench Division and served in that role until 1965.
+From 1965 to 1971 he was a Lord Justice of Appeal and was made a Privy Counsellor.
 He also served on several important official and legal committees.

+From 1965 to 1970 he was Governor of St Thomas' Hospital and Chairman of Council of Medical School.

-Rodger Winn died on 4 June 1972.
+Winn died in Lambert, London on 4 June 1972 and was interred in Golden Green Crematorium, Borough of Barnet, London.

+Personal life

+On 27 September 1930 he married Helen Joyce Sydenham, the daughter of Evelyn (nee Scott) and Colonel Edward Verrinder Sydenham.
+Helen had been born in Kings Norton on 20 January 1899.

+Rodger and Helen had a daughter.
+Helen Winn died in Westminster, London in March 1979.